iyenal/binance-leveraged-trading-engine/README.md

 - Status restoration with %store
 - Currently used

+## Issues and pull requests

+Keep issues only for issues, and pull requests for worthy and optimized improvements.
+I can't warranty that I'll read them in a timely manner.

+## Donate

+Donations are always appreciated, feel free to send BNBs:

 ## Advices and warranty notices

 No warranty is given and no responsability is held by the usage of this script.